CrossGeeks/FacebookClientPlugin/docs/GettingStarted.md

 ### Login

+Here some examples on how to login depending on your use case:

 Login with read permissions requesting email permission.

 ```cs
  CrossFacebookClient.Current.LoginAsync( new string[] {"email"});
 ```

 Login with publish permissions

 ```cs
  CrossFacebookClient.Current.LoginAsync( new string[] {"publish_actions"},FacebookPermissionType.Publish);
 ```